-A study on cruise ships and aircrafts showed that the sensitivity depends on sampling methods and molecular assays and is generally low (17).
+A study on cruise ships and aircrafts showed that the sensitivity depends on sampling methods and molecular assays and is generally low.
 Thus it could be used only as a supplementary surveillance tool.

-If surveillance of black water has been decided by the ship operator, untreated sewage samples could be collected from the influent of the ship's sewage treatment plant.
-If this is not possible then the samples should be collected from the holding tank.
+If surveillance of black water has been decided by the ship operator, untreated sewage samples could be collected from the influent of the ship's sewage treatment plant or if this is not possible, from any other point of the system that untreated sewage is held or passes through.
 The proposed sampling frequency is at least 2 samples / week.